 published statistics showing that 70 million sick days each year in the UK are taken for mental health problems.
 This would place additional pressure on the services if nurses were off sick more often.

 It could undermine the therapeutic relationship between a nurse and a patient if that nurse is later admitted to a psychiatric ward where they had worked.

 It does not protect confidentiality for the nurse if they are being treated by familiar professionals, or in the same environment as their own patients, about the state of their own mental health.

-Is drug addiction rooted in pre-existing mental health problems and should those problems be solved first?
+Is drug addiction rooted in pre-existing mental health problems?